adedomin/CSC385-project/README.md

 	npm install

-at the root of the directory, it should install and compile all the needed dependencies for the application.
+At the root of the directory, it should install and compile all the needed dependencies for the application.

 ### Running